kkartas/APILinker/README.md

 ## 📚 Documentation

-Documentation is available in the `/docs` directory and will be hosted online soon.
+Documentation is available in the `/docs` directory and at Read the Docs: https://apilinker.readthedocs.io/

 ### Core Documentation